nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 kubectl apply -f https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml
 ```

-- Master node (also named as Control Plane) should be ready, and show existing pods created by the user.
-Since we haven't created any pods, the list should be empty.
+- Master node (also named as Control Plane) should be ready, show existing pods created by user.
+Since we haven't created any pods, list should be empty.

 ```bash
 kubectl get nodes
 ```

-- Show the list of the pods created for the Kubernetes service itself.
+- Show the list of the pods created for Kubernetes service itself.
 Note that pods of Kubernetes service are running on the master node.

 ```bash
 kubectl get pods -n kube-system